 Connect frontend

-We created a public fork of the PipeCat frontend in order to show you a nice demo of this application.
+We created a public fork of the PipeCat frontend to show you a nice demo of this application.
 You can clone the repo here.

 Follow the instructions in the README.md and then populate the following variables in your .env.development.local